 “You may look in front of you, and on both sides, if you like,” said the Sheep: “but you can’t look ALL round you – unless you’ve got eyes at the back of your head.”

 I had to read ‘Night’ which is a book by Elie Wiesel.
 It didn’t give me nightmares.
 I’ve dreamt worse.
 The Wiesel is a famous writer who won the Nobel Peace Prize.
 It wasn’t that great of a book, which is probably why it didn’t win any other prizes for writing, just the peace thing.
 He’s written a boat load of books on the Holocaust, but ‘Night’ is the one that made him famous.

 We had to read it in our religion class.
 Mr Rote made us.
 There wasn’t anything I could do.
 He just would have said, “Sit down Sebastian and crack open that book.”
-The project didn’t make Mr. Rote any friends, but at least the book was short and creepy.
+The project didn’t make him any friends, but at least the book was short and creepy.
 It’s about Elie Wiesel going to Auschwitz, and about people getting killed shot tortured gassed by the Nazis.
 After that they were burned in crematoriums.

 We watched a gruesome video about the Holocaust and then read the book.
 It would have been more fun if we had been able to read it at our own pace, but Mr. Rote made us read an exact number of pages every night.
 The next day we had a quiz on it.
 We had to remember one specific thing every day, so it wasn’t that hard.
 It was actually kind of boring.
 I always got a 5 out of 5 or a 10 out of 10.
-Mr. Rote always quizzed us on something that happened in one of the chapters.
-It was some kind of fact, so it was retarded.
+Mr. Rote usually quizzed us on something that happened in one of the chapters.
+It was some kind of fact, so it was retarded, his stupid quiz.